wfmueller29/dlc_map/README.md

 3. call `sam_video_analysis.py`
 4. call `billy_helper.py`
 Biowulf will send you an email when the job has been completed.
 Following this email proceed to step 5

+Notes:
+* Once the job is submitted to biowulf, we are free to logout of biowulf and turn off our computer.
+* I would recommmend analyzing 3 TB at one time and transferrign the other 3 TB via globus.

 ### Step 5: Repeat Steps 3 and 4
 1. You can find the results of the Step 4 analysis in the `/data/$USER/analyzed_csv` directory